vertig0ne/simple-calc/README.md

  ### Testing

- This applicaiton uses PHPUnit for unit testing which can be activated using `./vendor/phpunit/phpunit/phpunit`
+ This applicaiton uses PHPUnit for unit testing which can be activated using `./vendor/phpunit/phpunit/phpunit` inside docker you can use `docker-compose exec app -it ./vendor/phpunit/phpunit/phpunit`